 Enter the destination URL

-Paste in your link URL, enter the anchor text to display with the link and choose whether to open the link in a new window/tab …
+Paste in your link URL, enter the anchor text to display with the link and select whether to open your link in a new window …

 This is the section that allows you to insert internal links into your content.
 Type a word or keyword related to the text you want to hyperlink in the Search field.
 WordPress will automatically begin searching for related posts and pages containing those words …